Investigation into whether Council for the City of Elliot Lake held illegal closed meetings in April 2015

 John Craig Consulting, City of Orillia Closed Meeting Complaint Investigation (January 2010).

 Stephen Fournier, Closed Meeting Investigation – Council of the Corporation of the City of Cornwall (April 2012).

-Local Authority Services, Report to the Corporation of the Municipality of Northern Bruce Peninsula (January 2014), online.
+Local Authority Services, This link opens in a new tabReport to the Corporation of the Municipality of Northern Bruce Peninsula (January 2014), online.

 Letter from Ombudsman of Ontario to the City of Elliot Lake (8 September 2014), online.